SimpleDevs-Research/Street-Sim-V1/README.md

 git clone
 ```

+This repo uses the following submodules:

+* `EasierVRAssets` : https://github.com/kimryan0416/EasierVRAssets.git / **Branch `street-sim_ver`**
+* `Unity EquiCam` : https://github.com/bodhid/UnityEquiCam / **Branch `master`**

-If you get here but do not see an `EasierVRAssets` folder inside of the `Assets` folder, then you must separately clone it from here: https://github.com/kimryan0416/EasierVRAssets.git.
-Make sure that you check out the correct branch - in this case, `street-sim_ver`.
+If you get here but do not see either the `EasierVRAssets` or the `UnityEquiCam` folders inside of the `Assets` directory, then you must separately clone them from their respective URLs above.
+Make sure that you check out the correct branch of both.

+## Active Branches to Use

+The finalized branches you will want to use are the following:

+* `main` : the most up-to-date version
+* `03.06.25-backup` : A backup version, in case shit happens with the `main` branch.

+All the other branches are deprecated and not useful - they're just kept for posterity.

+## Active Scenes to Use

+All scenes are located in the `Scenes/` directory.
+The latest you want to access is `StreetSimUpdate.unity`.
+The original scene,  `StreetSim.unity`, was an older version used during SIGGRAPH 2023 and SIGSIM PADS '24.

 ## Asset References